-One might think that given that only three out of seven Narnia books were adapted into movies maybe their box office was not good and therefore they were not profitable.
+One might think that given that only three out of the seven Narnia books were adapted into movies maybe their box office was not good, and therefore they were not profitable.
 Was it that so?
-Let’s see how each of the Narnia box office performance:
+Let’s see how each of the Narnia movies grossed:

 - The Lion, the Witch and the Wardrobe (2005).
 Directed by: Andrew Adamson.
 Budget: $180 million.
 Worldwide box office gross: $745 million.